afair/email_address/README.md

 email address forms later in this README for a better understanding of rules used in this library.

+These top-level helpers return edited email addresses and validation check.

     address = "Clark.Kent+scoops@gmail.com"
     EmailAddress.valid?(address)    #=> true
     EmailAddress.normal(address)    #=> "clark.kent+scoops@gmail.com"
     EmailAddress.canonical(address) #=> "clarkkent@gmail.com"
+    EmailAddress.reference(address) #=> "c5be3597c391169a5ad2870f9ca51901"

+Or you can create an instance of the email address to work with it.

     email = EmailAddress.new(address) #=> #<EmailAddress::Address:0x007fe6ee150540 ...>
     email.to_s          #=> "clark.kent+scoops@gmail.com"